mikeminutillo/codermike.com/content/post/static.md

 });
 ```

 Check in changes to the local repo with Github Desktop and then push my changes up to github.
-Look, here it is!
+Look, [here it is](https://github.com/mikeminutillo/codermike.com/blob/eedd8322dffa52c3189165f4a81491729a3899ad/content/post/static.md#to-github)!

 ## Netlify

+Signing up for Netlify couldn't be easier.
+All I had to do was log in with my GitHub credentials.
+I authorized them to get my email address.

+Next up I have to pick a github repo.
+Because I signed up with GitHub credentials this is simple.
+I have to grant read access to my public repos (not a problem, everyone has that) and then I can pick from a list.
+I need to specify a branch and it even detects that I am using Hugo and adds the appropriate config!

+Now all I have to do is "Deploy Site".
+Hit the button and wait a few seconds.

+And it's done.
+Wait is that it?
+I click through and everything is working.
+Awesome!

+Next step is to define a custom domain name.
+I do happen to already own codermike.com so let's follow the instructions to set up my domain name registrar properly.

+OK.
+That was as easy as changing my A record in the DNS tables.
+And it's live.
+Unbelievable!

+## Secure

+One final thing that is awesome about Netlify.
+I can switch on https and enforce it for my whole site.
+I wasn't able to do that before because it was costly.

+Netlify basically did it for me.
+All I had to say "enforce it".
+And here we are in https land.